-Abiotic Stresses of Mothbean
+Abiotic Stresses of Mothbean:

-- (i) Mechanical injury: in desert Rajasthan due to hot (>40°c temp.) desicating wind causing removal of epidermis wilting and death. - (ii) Jhola (Hot streaming): When plants are 30-40 days old, 43°c or more temp in concosmitant with high wind velocity, in September causes physiological disruption of growth, may lead to plant death.
+(i) Mechanical injury: in desert Rajasthan due to hot (>40c temp.) desicating wind causing removal of epidermis wilting and death.

+(ii) Jhola (Hot streaming): When plants are 30-40 days old with 43% C or more temp. in concosmitant with high wind velocity causes in September hysiological disruption of growth may lead to death.
+Occur when there is severe drought due to failure of rains.